 Kelly began volunteering with SWAN in 2016 before stepping into a full-time Outreach Worker role in 2017.
 In the spring of 2019, she transitioned into her current Outreach Coordinator role and now oversees SWAN’s Outreach and Netreach programs, our outreach volunteers, and our quarterly SWANzine newsletter.

 Born and raised in Hong Kong, Kelly moved to Canada in 2008.
-She speaks fluent Cantonese, Mandarin and English, and is currently working towards a degree in Social Work.
+She speaks fluent Cantonese, Mandarin and English, holds a Bachelor Degree in International Studies and is currently working towards a degree in Social Work.

 When she isn’t working or studying, Kelly most enjoys hanging out with her dog.